JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

     }
     ```

-4. Remove the import directive for `Patters`:
+4. And remove the import directive for the `Patterns` class:

     ```kotlin
     import android.util.Patterns